 This is a ‘guided’ ride and during the winter months will be less than 35 miles at an average pace between 13-15mph.

 It is perfect for those cyclists wanting a social ride, those new to the sport, those coming back from injuries and sportive cyclists.
 All the routes for this ride are designed to take in a coffee stop during the ride unless otherwise agreed (sometimes the coffee stop is at the NLC at the end of the ride especially in the winter months).
 The group will always stay together at the average speed advertised.Club Ride

-This ride can be any distance between 40 and 80 miles and sometimes further, during the winter months it will be mostly around 55 miles.
-The average pace for this ride is in excess of 17.5mph and on ﬂatter routes can average as high as 20mph.
-Routes can include over 3000ft of elevation and can include the biggest hills in the
+This ride can be any distance between 40 and 80 miles and sometimes further, during the winter months it will be mostly around 45 miles.
+The average pace for this ride is in excess of 19.5 mph and on ﬂatter routes can average as high as 21mph.
+Routes can include over 3000ft of elevation and can include the biggest hills in the Newmarket area.

-This ride is perfect for strong triathletes, half and full ironman athletes and riders with a high level of strength and ﬁtness who want to put in some strong shared training sessions.
-Please note, the base assumption is for this ride is to stay together but on occasion (through agreement with ride guide) may separate to cater for speciﬁc training plans, but is up to the sporting riders themselves to agree the etiquette of the ride.
+This ride will stay togther but is up to the sporting riders themselves to agree the etiquette of the ride on the day.
 Although the speed of this ride can be much higher than our other rides, it will still comply with all safe riding guidelines.Sunday Rides

 We have in the past organised Introductory rides during the summer months.
-We will publish more information during the spring of 2020 if we intend to run these during the summer of 2020.Junior Rides
+We will publish more information during the spring of 2021 if we intend to run these during the summer of 2021.Junior Rides